microsievert/SubclassMod/README.md

     max_players: 2 # Maximum players allowed for that subclass
     health: 100 # Subclass health
     spawn_percent: 20 # Chance to spawn as this subclass
-    name: 'Уборочный персонал класса D' # Name that will be appear when player spawn
+    name: 'Class D Janitor' # Name that will be appear when player spawn
     description: 'N/A' # Description that will be appear when player spawn
     name_prefix: '' # Name prefix
     name_postfix: '' # Name postfix
-    custom_info: 'Уборщик класса D' # Subclassed player custom info
+    custom_info: 'Janitor' # Subclassed player custom info
     forceclass_only: false # Disable automatic spawning as that subclass
     base_role: ClassD # The base role of the current subclass
     spawn_method: SpawnZone # Current spawn method